Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/hosting/_index.md

 ```

 This assumes that you named your project `Project`.
 With this file you can use
 the commands in the previous section to build and run your project.
+GenHTTP currently
+targets .NET 10 and .NET 11, so `10.0` images work just as well - pick whichever
+matches the target framework of your project.

+{{< callout type="info" >}}
+  If you are hosting on the [Ioxide engine](../server/engines/ioxide/), keep in mind it
+  needs .NET 11 and relies on `io_uring`, which is provided by the host's Linux kernel, not
+  the container image - it is unavailable on hosts with an older kernel or on container
+  runtimes that block the `io_uring` syscalls (e.g. some hardened or gVisor-based
+  environments), regardless of which .NET base image you pick.
+{{< /callout >}}

 ## Managing dependencies